rackerlabs/rackspace-how-to/content/cloud-servers/migrating-an-application-based-on-backbonejs-nodejs-and-mongodb-from-amazon-web-services.md

 Use the following steps to install Apache&reg; Tomcat&reg;:

-1. Enter the following command to install Tomcat&reg; 7:
+1. Enter the following command to install Tomcat 7:

         sudo apt-get -y install tomcat7